spapadakis/gredu-labs-testbed/DEVELOP.md

 This module overrides staff view of schools module.
 It allows school user to submit information about teachers using IT in education.

+### in_numbers

+This module ovverides index page by placing a panel with the total numbers of schools registered in application and of submitted application forms.

+It also provides the /in_numbers route where total numbers are analyzed by school type.

 #### Dependencies

  - schools module